Have you ever thought about who you are? What you stand for?

 - What is your life purpose?
 What purpose do you see yourself standing for?
-(If you don’t know your purpose, check out my 7-part series on Discovering Your Real Purpose)
+(If you don’t know your purpose, check out my 7-part series on How To Discover Your Life Purpose)

-- What are your visions for yourself, independent of anyone else?
+- What is your vision for yourself, independent of anyone else?
 What goals and dreams do you have for yourself for the next 1 year, 3 years, 5 years, or even 10 years?

 - What are YOUR motivations in life?
 What gets you going, day after day?
 What will you fight for?
-What do you feel passionately about?
+What do you feel passion about?

 - What are your values?
 What qualities are important to you?